cyberark/conjur/design/authn_azure/authn_azure_solution_design.md

 - [ ] Performance tests were done and align with SLA
 - [ ] Logs were reviewed by TW and PO
 - [ ] Documentation has been written and reviewed by PO and TW for both DAP and Conjur
+- [ ] A demo was created for the new authenticator
 - [ ] Engineer(s) that were not involved in the project use documentation to authenticate with Conjur using Azure
 - [ ] Versions are bumped in all relevant projects
    - [ ] Conjur